Jeanne HAGENBACH is awarded an ERC "Starting" Grant

 - See and hear no evil @ Tomas Loutocky/Shutterstock

 September 3rd, the European Research Council (ERC) officially published the list of projects it has retained for its 2019 “Starting Grants” Call.

 As a reminder, Starting Grants are awarded to early-career researchers of any nationality with two to seven years of experience since completion of the PhD (or equivalent degree) and a scientific track record showing great promise.

 Only 13% of submitted proposals were successful for this year’s round.

-The project “Motivated Reading of Evidence” submitted by Jeanne Hagenbach, CNRS Researcher and Professor at the Sciences Po Departement of Economics, is one of the 41 projects hosted by French Institutions which have been selected.
+The project “Motivated Reading of Evidence” (MOREV) submitted by the Department faculty member Jeanne HAGENBACH, CNRS Researcher and Professor of Economics, is one of the 41 projects selected for France.

-Jeanne Hagenbach’s work within the field of microeconomics draws on game theory and experimental economics.
-Unabashedly theoretical, Professor Hagenbach’s research revolves around models of communication in game theory.
-Her objective is to understand in which strategic situations information held by economic agents is passed on the most effectively.
+Jeanne HAGENBACH’s work within the field of microeconomics draws on game theory and experimental economics.
+Unabashedly theoretical, Professor HAGENBACH’s research revolves around models of communication in game theory.
+Her objective?
+To understand in which strategic situations information held by economic agents is passed on the most effectively.

 The MOREV project is perfectly aligned with this research: Jeanne HAGENBACH wishes to study how individuals interpret hard information in ways that serve their own purposes.
 She seeks to identify the goals that nudge the reading of evidence in systematic ways.
 She also wants to study how agents manage to distort this reading, for example by choosing not to read or reason about available evidence.

 Prior to joining the Department in 2018, Jeanne HAGENBACH was doing research at the Department of economics of École Polytechnique and a post-doctoral student at the University of Mannheim.